Kesari (2020 film)

-Kesari (lit.
-'Safrron' (Marathi/Sanskrit) is a 2020 Indian Marathi language film directed by Sujay Sunil Dahake and produced by Santosh Ramchandani under the banner of Bhavna Films with Manohar Ramchandani as co-producer.
+Kesari is a 2020 Indian Marathi language film directed by Sujay Sunil Dahake and produced by Santosh Ramchandani under the banner of Bhavna Films with Manohar Ramchandani as co-producer.
 The film starring Virat Madke, Rupa Borgaonkar, Mahesh Manjrekar, Vikram Gokhale, and Mohan Joshi follows the story of the sport of wrestling; this motivating story revolves around a young boy from a poor family who wants to win the Maharashtra Kesari title.

 The music of the film is composed by AV Prafullachandra & Saket Kanetkar, The film was theatrically released on 28 February 2020.